mit-cml/yrtoolkit/yr/tutorials/Translation.md

 ![Empty Texts](../images/translation/empty_text.png){:.enlargeImage}

-Congratulations!
+## Congratulations!

+Congrats!
 You have finished coding the functionality of your Translation App.
 Here is what your block code should look like.

 ![Final Code](../images/translation/final_code.png){:.enlargeImage}